Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We propose a \emph{more than two view} approach (MTTV) in contrastive self-supervised learning (CSSL), which differs from the traditional multi-view setup in both theory and practice.
+We propose a \emph{Multi-Image Multi-View} approach (MIMV) in contrastive self-supervised learning (CSSL), which differs from the traditional multi-view setup in both theory and practice.
 Rather than considering multiple views of a single image, we start with two images and study the formation of similarity pairs, including inter-/intra-discriminatory pairs.
 In order to have a compact representation of the generated pairs, we make use of the fusion representation, which is often used as a tool to fuse multiple modalities in multimodal representation learning.
 A theoretical study is carried out to search the space of all possible pairs to identify the useful ones.
-Based on the information shared between the pairs, we identified the most useful pair.
+Based on the information shared between pairs, we identified the most useful pair.
 To develop a framework that will support only useful pairs having similar structural patterns, we adopted the principles of multi modal information bottleneck (MMIB) as well as multi-view information bottleneck (MVIB).
-From these two principles, we derived our fourmulation of MTTV information bottleneck principle (MTTVIB).
-We developed a framework using momentum learning with MTTVIB, wherein the typical pattern of using two augmented views of a single image in CSSL is replaced with that of one augmented view and one normalized view.
-Further, we improved our proposed model by eliminating extreme features to get more robust representation.
+From these two principles, we derived our formulation of MIMV information bottleneck principle (MIMVIB).
+We developed a framework using momentum learning with MIMVIB, in which the typical pattern of using two augmented views of a single image in CSSL is replaced with that of one augmented view and one normalized view.
+In addition, we improved our proposed model by eliminating extreme features to obtain a more robust representation.
 We evaluated the proposed model on various imbalanced datasets (Cifar10-LT, Cifar100-LT, Imagenet-LT(1K)) and achieved state-of-the-art results.
-Although we have few promising results related to our framework on standard balanced datasets for self-supervised learning we have not carried out extensive experimentation in this regard.
+Although we have few promising results related to our framework on standard balanced datasets for self-supervised learning, we have not carried out extensive experimentation in this regard.
 This could be a future direction to follow.
-Our code is available at https://github.com/Yash-Kumar-Sharma/MTTV.git